vanzonr/rarray/README.md

 rarray.h               The (header-only) library

-rarray.tex             LaTeX source of the documentation
+rarraydoc.tex          LaTeX source of the documentation

-rarray.pdf             Pdf format of the documentation
+rarraydoc.pdf          Pdf format of the documentation

 rarraytestsuite.cc     regression test suite (not using Boost.Test yet)